wazuh/wazuh-documentation/source/docker/wazuh_container.rst

     - 9300: Elasticsearch TCP transport
     - 5601: Kibana

-.. note:: Configuration is not dynamically reloaded, you will need to restart the stack after any change in the configuration of a component.
+.. note:: Configuration is not dynamically reloaded, so you will need to restart the stack after any change in the configuration of a component.